 The Stream tab will contain a brief overview of topics for the week, the standards being addressed, and any announcements/reminders the teachers feel the students need to know.

 All instruction and course materials will be located under the Classwork tab.
-Students should click on the appropriate week and move top to bottom through each of the five lessons posted.

 How will students be assessed?